 - (i) (a) Re-evaluation is permissible only in Theory paper of semester's final examination. - (b) Re-evaluation is not permissible in the Answer Book of unfair means case(s). - (ii) The candidate may apply for re-evaluation within 11 days of the issue of the mark sheet on the prescribed form through Head of the institution depositing required fee and original mark-sheet.
-Incomplete and late submitted application shall not be considered. - (iii) The re-evaluation fee per paper shall be as prescribed and will not be refundable on any pretext. - (iv) Re-evaluation shall be done by an examiner of the subject to be appointed by the Vice-Chancellor. - (v) If the marks obtained after re-evaluation increase/decrease within 20% of the maximum marks prescribed for the paper, the same will be taken as marks obtained after re-evolution.
-However, if the marks awarded by the re-evaluation increase/decrease by more than 20% of maximum marks prescribed for the paper then the answer book will be referred to the second re-evaluation and the average of two closest awarded marks (the middle award in case the three awards if uniformly spread) shall be taken as the marks obtained after re-evaluation and shall be awarded.
-However, a student who was declared Pass prior to re-evaluation and fails after re-evaluation, shall be awarded minimum pass marks.
+Incomplete and late submitted application shall not be considered. - (iii) The re-evaluation fee per paper shall be as prescribed and will not be refundable on any pretext. - (iv) Re-evaluation shall be done by an examiner of the subject to be appointed by the Vice-Chancellor. - If the marks obtained after re-evaluation increase/decrease within 20% of the maximum marks prescribed for the paper, the same will be taken as marks obtained after re-evolution.
+However, if the marks awarded by the re-evaluation increase/decrease by more in 20% of maximum marks prescribed for the paper then the 300k will be referred to the second re-evaluation and the of two closest awarded marks (the middle award in case awards if uniformly spread) shall be taken as the marks after re-evaluation and shall be awarded.
+However, a vho was declared Pass prior to re-evaluation and fails after tion, shall be awarded minimum pass marks.